 Whether intentional or not, Los Angeles is a fitting location to film a show about decluttering.
 Less than a decade ago, the University of California, Los Angeles’ Center on Everyday Lives of Families (CELF), completed a nine-year project in the greater Los Angeles Area, documenting the households of more than 30 dual-income, middle-class families with school-age children to produce a major study on the material culture of suburban American homes.

-"For more than 40,000 years, intellectually modern humans have peopled the planet, but never before has any society accumulated so many personal possessions," write anthropologists Elinor Ochs, Jeanne Arnold, Anthony P. Graesch, and photographer Enzo Ragazzini, in the 2012 book Life at Home in the 21st Century: 32 Families Open Their Doors.
-Despite the fact that suburban households, particularly in the sprawl of Los Angeles County, are known for being roomy—“refrigerators are larger than elsewhere on the planet”—the interdisciplinary team found “food, toys and other purchases exceeding the confines of the home and overflowing into garages, piled up to the rafters with stockpiled extra ‘stuff.’”
+"For more than 40,000 years, intellectually modern humans have peopled the planet, but never before has any society accumulated so many personal possessions," writes the interdisciplinary team in the 2012 book Life at Home in the 21st Century: 32 Families Open Their Doors.
+Despite the fact that suburban households, particularly in the sprawl of Los Angeles County, are known for being roomy—“refrigerators are larger than elsewhere on the planet”—they found “food, toys and other purchases exceeding the confines of the home and overflowing into garages, piled up to the rafters with stockpiled extra ‘stuff.’”
 In the first house, they chronicled 2,260 visible possessions in the first three rooms alone before they stopped counting.

 The conclusion of the study won’t surprise you: American households have a lot of clutter.